Hugh McLaughlin (footballer, born 1943)

-Hugh McLaughlin (born 2 September 1943) is a Scottish retired professional footballer who played in the Football League for Brentford as a wing half.
+Hugh McLaughlin (2 September 1943 – 21 June 2019) was a Scottish professional footballer who played in the Football League for Brentford as a wing half.

 Career

 Brentford

 McLaughlin began his career at Scottish junior club St Roch's and was signed by Scottish manager Malky McDonald of English Third Division club Brentford in September 1961.
 McLaughlin made only seven first team appearances during a five-year spell at Griffin Park and scored once, in a League Cup match versus Reading in September 1963.
 After substitutions were introduced in the Football League in 1965, McLaughlin was the first Brentford player to come on as a substitute, when he replaced Billy Cobb after 41 minutes of a 2–0 win over Oldham Athletic on 11 April 1964.
-McLaughlin spent much of his time in the Brentford reserves and won the 1964–65 London Challenge Cup with the team.
+He spent much of his time in the Brentford reserves and won the 1964–65 London Challenge Cup with the team.
 McLaughlin departed Griffin Park at the end of the 1965–66 season.

 Gravesend & Northfleet

-After his release from Brentford, McLaughlin dropped into non-League football and signed for Southern League First Division club Gravesend & Northfleet prior to the beginning of the 1966–67 season.
+After his release from Brentford, McLaughlin dropped into non-League football and transferred to Southern League First Division club Gravesend & Northfleet prior to the beginning of the 1966–67 season.